natcap/invest.users-guide/source/getting_started.rst

 	- Process the collected data for your area of interest, so that each input meets InVEST requirements.
 	- Most of this processing will be done using GIS software.
 	- Many models also require an extensive literature search for certain parameters.
-	- Consult the User Guide and sample data for requirements and examples of what the datasets should look like.
+	- Consult the model's User Guide chapter and sample data for requirements and examples of what the datasets should look like.
+	- Also consult the :ref:`formatting-data` section of this chapter for general tips.
 	- The amount of processing will vary greatly, depending on the particular model input and format of the original source.
 	- It’s best to look for more local sources of data, but if these aren’t available, coarser, global layers and values are generally available.
 The User Guide Appendix for each model provides pointers to some global data sources.
-	- See the *Formatting your data* section of this chapter for more information.
 	- Time required to create data for one model: High.
 5. **Create future scenarios**
 	- Analyzing scenarios is optional, but commonly done.